MagdalenaMW/MySQL_Project-Restaurant_Orders/README.md

 ## Getting Started

-This repository contains SQL files that can be used to recreate a database:
+This repository contains [SQL file](https://github.com/MagdalenaMW/MySQL-Project_Restaurant-Orders-/blob/main/create_restaurant_db.sql) that can be used to recreate a database.
-- Use [db.sql](https://github.com/MagdalenaMW/MySQL-Project_Restaurant-Orders-/blob/main/create_restaurant_db.sql) to create all tables,

 ## Tasks
 EXPLORE THE ITEMS